mkaulfers/hardcore-seasons/README.md

 - _Requires Spigot, Paper, or Bukkit 1.20.X_
 - _Release Date: TBD_

 Welcome to Hardcore Seasons!
 This triumphant plugin takes hardcore servers in Minecraft and kicks the thrilling experience up a notch.
-With an exciting new layer of automation rewards, this plugin is inspired by the immersive playstyle of battle royales games like PubG, Warzone, or Fortnite but with a quintessential async Minecraft twist.
+With an exciting new layer of automation seasonRewards, this plugin is inspired by the immersive playstyle of battle royales games like PubG, Warzone, or Fortnite but with a quintessential async Minecraft twist.

 ## Feature Overview

 Hardcore Seasons enables your server to host engaging survival games.
 Throughout the game, players will amass inventories filled with crafted and scavenged goods in typical fashion.
 These include all inventory blocks such as chests, shulker boxes, ender chests, barrels, and more.

 But here is where the fun begins: Each and every inventory that is kept by players, down to the last diamond or scrap of dirt, is automatically safeguarded in a dedicated database.
-You heard it right — all loot, treasures, and materials become potential rewards.
+You heard it right — all loot, treasures, and materials become potential seasonRewards.

 Once the survival game concludes, leaving a predetermined number of victors, the world automatically resets.
 All those saved inventories?
-They then become available for claiming as rewards.
-Players across any connected server can unlock these abundant rewards from the previous gaming season with a simple "/hcclaim" command.
+They then become available for claiming as seasonRewards.
+Players across any connected server can unlock these abundant seasonRewards from the previous gaming season with a simple "/hcclaim" command.

 ## Item Distribution